birendra-k-mishra/messaging-system/README.md

 7. Import the given PostMan Collection into Postman to test the Endpoint: https://www.getpostman.com/collections/6bc259b4d35041c14267
 8. This Collection 'Assessmnent' has two endpoints request with Payload and expects the server running on port 8282.
 Please change if app running on diff port.

-Request 1 : Salary Credit Request
+Salary Credit Request
-a.
-This endpoing takes a payload and sends two message to two different queues i.e. Salary Credit Queue and Loan Emi Debit Queue.
+1. This endpoing takes a payload and sends two message to two different queues i.e. Salary Credit Queue and Loan Emi Debit Queue.
-b.
-Both these Queues can be seen on RabbitMQ Management Console and thir Messages as well.
+2. Both these Queues can be seen on RabbitMQ Management Console and thir Messages as well.
-c.
-Both these Queues are attached to Consumers/Listeners which receives the message and prints on the console.
+3. Both these Queues are attached to Consumers/Listeners which receives the message and prints on the console.

-Request 2: Perfect Cycle Tester:
+Perfect Cycle Tester:
-a.
-This endpoint take the payload as the list of integer array.
+1. This endpoint take the payload as the list of integer array.
-b.
-Return the response as a Map of each Array and Status of it's Perfect cycle (As specified in the Mail)
+2. Return the response as a Map of each Array and Status of it's Perfect cycle (As specified in the Mail)